netenglabs/suzieq/docs/developer/updating_test_data.md

 # update test data for sqcmds
 The test data in tests/data is used by all the tests in tests_sqcmds:test_sqcmds.
 It needs to get updated from time to time, especially as we change data that the poller collects.

 to generate the updated the test data, go to the root suzieq directory

 ```bash
 SUZIEQ_POLLER=true pytest -m update_data -n0
 ```
-this will take a long time, on the order of 30 minutes.
-It has to spin up vagrant images and collect data and run a little bit of verification.
+This uses the data that has been gathered to produce parquet data to be analyzed.

 This both updates the data and is actually a test.
 When it updates the sqcmds/samples data it checks to see that the data returned is the same type as before and if not, will fail.
 In other words, if what was previously recorded was good output, and this time it returns and error, exception, or empty ([]) data, than the script will fail.

-If the test fails, it means that the data captured isn't complete you'll have to check through the output to see why it failed.
-Vagrant isn't 100% reliable, so it might just be a transient failure and you need to run the tests again.
-I've tried to make this updater more resilent.

 If the test fails, it might also be because there is a change in the data type trying to be recorded to sqcmds/samples.
 It's probably best to run the utilities/update_sqcmds.py by hand and see which entry it failed on and why and then discover if you have found a new bug.

 if the test passes, then check to make sure that the updated tests work.